 \section{Introduction}

-As the focus of machine learning (ML), and in particular, natural language processing (NLP) technology has shifted towards settings characterized by massive datasets, researchers have become reliant on crowdsourcing platforms \citep{kovashka2016crowdsourcing,vaughan2017making,sheng2019machine,drutsa2021crowdsourcing}.
+As the focus of machine learning (ML)---and, in particular, natural language processing (NLP)---has shifted towards settings characterized by massive datasets, researchers have become reliant on crowdsourcing platforms \citep{kovashka2016crowdsourcing,vaughan2017making,sheng2019machine,drutsa2021crowdsourcing}.
 These practices have produced hundreds of new datasets.
-In NLP, for the task of passage-based question answering alone, over 15 new datasets containing at least 50k annotations have been introduced since 2016.
-Prior to 2016, the available datasets for that task contained at most an order of magnitude fewer human-annotated examples.
-The ability to construct these enormous resources derives, in large part, from the liquid market for temporary labor enabled by crowdsourcing platforms, including Amazon Mechanical Turk, Upwork, Appen, and Prolific.
-Over time, the relationship between the ML community and crowdworkers has evolved, characterized by a wide variety of tasks and interaction mechanisms.
+In NLP, for the task of passage-based question answering (QA) alone, over $15$ new datasets containing at least $50k$ annotations have been introduced since 2016.
+Prior to 2016, the available QA datasets contained at most an order of magnitude fewer human-annotated examples.
+The ability to construct such enormous resources derives, in large part, from the liquid market for temporary labor enabled by crowdsourcing platforms, including Amazon Mechanical Turk, Upwork, Appen, and Prolific.
+Over time, the relationship between the ML community and crowdworkers has evolved to encompass a wide variety of tasks and interaction mechanisms.
 However, the positive view of crowdsourcing as a means to produce \emph{better} and \emph{larger} datasets, potentially leading to technological breakthroughs, has been offset by growing concerns about the ethical and social dimensions of these one-off engagements with crowdworkers.
 Points of concern include (i) the low wages received by crowdworkers \citep{fort2011last, whiting2019fair, silberman2018responsible, kummerfeld2021quantifying}; (ii) disparate access, benefits, and harms of developed applications \citep{adelani2021masakhaner, nekoto2020participatory, orife2020masakhane, bender2018data, kiritchenko2018examining, rudinger2018gender, bender2021dangers, strubell2020energy}; (iii) the reproducibility of proposed methods \citep{dodge2019show, ning2020easy, freitag2021experts, card2020little}; and (iv) concerns about fairness and discrimination arising in the resulting technologies \citep{hovy2016social,leidner2017ethical, bender2020integrating, blodgett2020language}.